 Step 1: Consider whether your policy was mis-sold

-Some examples of when a policy might have been mis-sold are included in the claim form as a guide to completing it.
+Some examples of when a policy may have been mis-sold are included in the compensation claim form as a guide to completing it.
+If you claim compensation, because you believe it was mis-sold to you, you will have cancelled your policy, so you will lose the benefits and protection it provides.

 You will not have to use and pay a company to claim compensation on your behalf.
 You should complete the form yourself, following the guidance on the claim form.

-You should then sign, date and return the form(s) using the envelope provided by CPP.
+You should then sign, date and return the compensation claim form(s) using the envelope provided by CPP.
 The original form has to be used as photocopies will not be accepted.

 You do not have to provide any documentary evidence to support your claim.